 Diffuse alveolar damage (DAD) is a common manifestation of drug-induced lung injury that results from necrosis of type II pneumocytes and alveolar endothelial cells.

-Affected patients present with dyspnoea, cough, and occasionally fever.
-Diffusing capacity of the lung for carbon monoxide (DLCO) is characteristically decreased.
+Affected patients present with dyspnea, cough, and occasionally fever.
+Diffusion capacity of the lung for carbon monoxide is characteristically decreased.

-Drugs that most commonly cause DAD are bleomycin, busulfan, carmustine (BCNU), cyclophosphamide, melphalan, mitomycin, and gold salts.
+Drugs that most commonly cause diffuse alveolar damage are bleomycin, busulfan, carmustine (BCNU), cyclophosphamide, melphalan, mitomycin, and gold salts.

-Histopathologically, DAD is divided into an acute exudative phase and a late reparative or proliferative phase.
+Histopathologically, diffuse alveolar damage is divided into an acute exudative phase and a late reparative (proliferative) phase.

-- the exudative phase, which is characterized by alveolar and interstitial oedema and hyaline membranes, is most prominent in the 1st week after lung injury.
+- the exudative phase, which is characterized by alveolar and interstitial edema and hyaline membranes, is most prominent in the 1st week after lung injury.